 Most genres require the vocalist to be the most prominent element in a mix.
 Picture performers in a live setting: 9 times out of 10, the singer is center stage, commanding the audience’s attention.
 The same logic can be applied to vocal mixes.
 They should be up front, in-your-face, and bold.

 You guessed it: the biggest hindrance to a “center stage” vocal mix are poorly recorded vocals.
 Untreated rooms with a ton of natural reverb are keeping you from getting the best vocal sound you can.
-A DIY vocal booth can solve much of that problem.
+A cheap DIY vocal booth can solve much of that problem.
 It may not be pro studio clean, but it’s guaranteed to be leaps and bounds better than untreated room sound.

 It’s easy to be fooled into thinking you can “fix it in the mix.”
 But that attitude should never get in the way of proper recording technique.